 - Wrangling with the insurance company or poorly supplied pharmacy

-- Wrangling with the insurance company for brand over generic (because who needs an extra wild card in all this?),
+- Wrangling with the insurance company for brand over generic (because who needs an extra wild card in all this, especially in the beginning?),

 - Teasing out what is “side effect” and what is the medication exacerbating a co-existing condition, and